Οὐδέν γε μὴν ἔλεγε τὸ παράπαν ἐν τῷ βίῳ χωρὶς ἀσκήσεως κατορθοῦσθαι, δυνατὴν δὲ ταύτην πᾶν ἐκνικῆσαι

 2

-A form-of-living can be considered ascetic to the extent that it is lived in order to live the lived-experience necessary to render a formerly unlivable form-of-living livable (§1, §1.1).**
+A form-of-living is considered here as 'ascetic' to the extent that it is lived in order to live the lived-experience necessary to render a formerly unlivable form-of-living livable (§1, §1.1).**

 2.1